AFLplusplus/AFLplusplus/docs/parallel_fuzzing.md

     This arrangement would allow test interesting cases to propagate across the fleet without having to copy every fuzzer queue to every single host.

-  - You do not want a "master" instance of afl-fuzz on every system; you should run them all with -S, and just designate a single process somewhere within the fleet to run with -M.
+  - You do not want a "main" instance of afl-fuzz on every system; you should run them all with -S, and just designate a single process somewhere within the fleet to run with -M.